SzymonOrchowski/nc-games/szymon-feedback.md

   - with reviews with lots of comments it might be nice to see individual review pages rather than have all the comments on the category page
 - [x] Can vote on comments
 - [ ] Can vote a maximum of once in either direction per page load
-- [backendEndpointNeeded] Votes are persistent when page is refreshed
+- [x] Votes are persistent when page is refreshed
 - [x] Can post new comments, which are persistent

 ### Additional functionality:

-- [ ] Can only delete comments of logged in user
+- [x] Can only delete comments of logged in user
-  - Can delete any comment even if user didn't write it
 - [x] Deleted comments don’t re-appear on re-render/refresh
 - [ ] sort comments by date created / votes
 - [ ] navigate over pages of reviews (if implemented in back-end)